Rochford District: History

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

 Governance

 Rochford District Council provides district-level services.
 County-level services are provided by Essex County Council.
 The district is also entirely covered by civil parishes, which form a third tier of local government.